boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ### Corner Radius

-This allows you to apply the specified radius to the widget corners if the Show Border is enabled.
+This allows you to apply a specified radius to the widget corners if the Show Border is enabled.
 The value can range between 0 and 10.

 ### Transparency

-You can change the transparency from 0 to 1.
+You can adjust the transparency from 0 to 1.

 ### Show Shadow